AWS Storage Options – EBS & Instance Store

 EBS Performance

-- EBS provides two volume types: standard volumes and Provisioned IOPS volumes which differ in performance characteristics and pricing model, allowing you to tailor the storage performance and cost to the needs of the applications.
+- EBS provides multiple volume types that differ in performance characteristics and pricing, allowing you to tailor storage performance and cost to application needs.

 - As EBS volumes are network-attached devices, other network I/O performed by the instance, as well as the total load on the shared network, can affect individual EBS volume performance.